claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
 You can use Route 53 to perform three main functions in any combination: **domain registration, DNS routing, and health checking.**

 - **Hosted Zones**: Container for records sets, scoped to route traffic for a specific domain or subdomains
-	- **Public**: How you want to route traffic through an Internet
+	- **Public**: How you want to route traffic through the Internet
 	- **Private**: How you want to route traffic through an Amazon VPC
 - **Records set**: collection of records which determine where to send traffic
 	- Always changed using batch via the API
 	- **Record Alias:** specific DNS record of AWS which extends DNS functionality.
-It rwill route traffic to specific AWS resources.
+It will route traffic to specific AWS resources.
 	- **Alias Target** can point to:
 		- CloudFront
 		- Elastic Beanstalk environment